Ok, I'm going to ask you a question: what is dating? How would you articulate it into a sentence?

 BOOM.
 Loving people sincerely and intelligently GLORIFIES God and makes him ATTRACTIVE.
 Is your relationship doing that?
 Are you loving that person you have a crush on or are you playing with their feelings?
 Is your conduct and interaction with that person glorifying God or are you distracting them (or yourself) from Him?

-1 Corinthians 13 is the famous "love chapter" read out at almost every wedding these days (except for my own!)
-But it was never written for marriage.
+1 Corinthians 13 is the famous "love chapter" read out at almost every wedding these days.
+But interestingly, it was never written specifically with marriage in mind.
 It was written as a rebuke to the church of Corinth, who at the time were not loving WELL.
 They were not honouring each other in their relationships and conduct with one another.
 So Paul the apostle hits them with some straight up relationship-theology.

 /// 1 COR 13 : 4 - 7 ///